Back To Main Menu

 NAFA FOUNDATION PROGRAMME

-Secondary 4 Normal (Academic) students who attained an ELMAB3 (English Language, Mathematics, Best 3 other subjects) aggregate score of 15 points or better, excluding CCA Bonus Points, will be eligible to apply for the course.
+Secondary 4 Normal (Academic) students who attained an ELMAB3 (English Language, Mathematics, Best 3 other subjects) aggregate score of 15 points or better, excluding CCA Bonus Points, will be eligible to apply for the programme.
 Applicants who score 4 and above in English Language will be required to attend an interview.

 A1 - B3 1